 • cup shredded cheddar cheese

-• cup whole-wheat flour
+• cup whole wheat flour (or all-purpose)

-• ½ teaspoon cumin
+• ½ teaspoon cumin (or oregano)

 • ¼ teaspoon salt